 When it comes to digitization and automation in industry, many companies face an important choice: should data and systems be managed in the cloud or kept locally on their own servers?
 The debate is often charged - not least in Europe - where cloud computing sometimes raises concerns about data security and loss of control.

-"The cloud is a very hot topic right now," says Robert Velén, a specialist consultant at Plantvision.
-"And many companies are unsure - they don't really know where the data is stored or who has access to it."
+"The cloud is a very hot topic right now," says Robert Velén, specialist consultant at Plantvision.
+"And many companies are uncertain—they don't really know where the data is stored or who has access to it."

 The cloud is already part of everyday life